chiefenne/PYSIDE6-GUI-template/README.md

 It can be used as a starting point for new GUIs which include drawing.

-Also dockable windows are implemented to show this add on functionality.
+Dockable windows are implemented to show this add on functionality.

 ## License